 A key to having more opportunities in society lies in education.
-While education may not necessarily guarantee a better, or a happier life, it does open doors.
+While education may not necessarily guarantee a better or happier life, it does open doors.

 It is the task of politics to open these doors.
-I will draw from my own personal experience to explain the meaning of this: It was during my last year of high school, that I have received new textbooks for the first time.
+I will draw from my own personal experience to explain the meaning of this: It was during my last year of high school, that I received new textbooks for the first time.
 Prior to that, I had to come along with old and used books.
-I therefore, describe myself as a "Kreisky child", since I belonged to a generation that has benefited tremendously from the education campaign of the early 1970s.
-During that era, existing barriers were dismantled, thus allowing people equal access to education in the hope that this was the only way towards achieving an egalitarian society.
+I, therefore, describe myself as a “Kreisky child”, since I belonged to a generation that has benefited tremendously from the education campaign of the early 1970s.
+During that era, existing barriers were dismantled, thus allowing people equal access to education in the hope that this was the only way to achieve an egalitarian society.

-With the launching of my Democracy Workshop in 2007, and its six different workshops, parliament has provided more than 540.000 (as of November 2011) participating children from all over Austria, with an invaluable and internationally acclaimed contribution which seeks to assist them in becoming democratically conscience and active citizens.
+With the launching of my Democracy Workshop in 2007 and its six different workshops, parliament has provided more than 540.000 (as of November 2011) participating children from all over Austria, with an invaluable and internationally acclaimed contribution that seeks to assist them in becoming democratically conscience and active citizens.

 The survival of democracy depends on the willingness of the people to participate in the democratic process.
 It must be clear to all of us, that democracy is not gratuitous.

 Without participation, democracy itself is incapable of satisfying our needs.
 Even more, democracy places demands on the individual.
 I therefore would like to emphasize once more, the role played by adult education in the formation of political relations.
 Adult education should not be considered an economic good only.
 It ought to serve politically democratic and social functions.

 If democracy is to be learned, in order for it to be experienced, then the reverse is also true in my opinion.
 Democracy requires us to work for it.
 This means constant participation in the political life of the country.